 Directional signs including maps of the site are located to guide park users around the pathways in the park and to nearby open space areas.

 The site itself is part of the North Sydney Circle Walk and also the regional Harbour Circle Walk (Balls Head Loop).

-Find more information on these and other walks in the area on our Walking webpage.
+Find more information on these and other walks in the area on our Walking page.

-Why not spend a day on the peninsula and enjoy the parkland on the former BP site, the beautiful Balls Head bushland area and some of the adjacent walks such as the Gadyan Track Aboriginal heritage walk on nearby Berry Island.
+Why not spend a day on the peninsula and enjoy the parkland on the former BP site, the beautiful Balls Head bushland area and some of the adjacent walks on nearby Berry Island.

 The Carradah Park signage was jointly funded by North Sydney Council and the Metropolitan Greenspace Grant Program (2007).

 For further information please contact North Sydney Council on 9936 8100.